ballerina-platform/ballerina-dev-website/contribution-guide.md

 -  **runtime and tools (e.g., Ballerina Composer):** <BALLERINA-LANG_REPO>/distribution/zip/jballerina-tools/build/distributions/jballerina-tools-<version>-SNAPSHOT.zip.
 >**Note:** If you face an IOException error stating "Too many open files", this is due to the default number of possible open files being set to a lower number on your operating system than required for Ballerina to be compiled.
 You may have to increase the number of open files/file descriptors (FD) on your operating system to 1000000 (or higher).

-## Contributing to Ballerina grammar
+## Contribute to Ballerina grammar

 Ballerina grammar has been implemented using ANTLR plugin version 4.5.3.
 To get a basic understanding on ANTLR grammar syntax and concepts before working with Ballerina grammar, go to [Parr, Terence (January 15, 2013), The Definitive ANTLR 4 Reference](https://www.oreilly.com/library/view/the-definitive-antlr/9781941222621/).